© Crown copyright 2019

 The government is committed to providing appropriate support to the spouses or partners of service personnel.
-Partners of currently serving and ex-service personnel have access to the full range of Jobcentre Plus services.
-They can also be considered for early access to the Work Programme from 3 months into their claim for Jobseeker’s Allowance.
+You have access to the full range of Jobcentre Plus services.
+You can also be considered for early access to the Work and Health Programme.

 Maternity Allowance for spouses overseas

-- apply for a Ministry of Defence (MOD) ex-gratia payment in lieu of Maternity Allowance
+apply for a Ministry of Defence ex-gratia payment instead of Maternity Allowance

-The correct process is to apply for Maternity Allowance in the normal way, ensuring section 7 of the form where it asks if you are a member of a service family abroad is completed.
+You can apply for this by applying for Maternity Allowance in the normal way, ensuring section 8 of the form (where it asks if the individual is a member of a service family abroad) is completed.

 When completed, the form should be sent to the International Pension Centre (IPC) to the address stated on the form (in part 13).
 The IPC will look at the case and take the appropriate action.

-Access to benefits for dependants of Foreign and Commonwealth personnel
+Access to benefits for foreign and Commonwealth personnel and their families

 If appropriate, any dependants would have their application for settlement granted in line with that of the serving person.